Kaveri-Vaidya/Cisco-Networking-Labs/labs/1. ios-operating-system-basics/README.md

 ## Field Notes

 ### The Three Main Modes
-This was the biggest thing to wrap my head around at first:

 | Mode | Prompt | What you can do here |
 |------|--------|----------------------|